ENCCS/vasp-best-practices/content/tools.md

 ### py4vasp

 [py4vasp](https://www.vasp.at/py4vasp/latest/) is a python interface which extracts data from a VASP calculation, using the HDF5 `.h5` output file (meaning that VASP needs to be compiled with HDF5 support).
 It can be used e.g. to quickly plot density of states, bandstructure and energy convergence.
-It's optimized for use together with jupyter-lab and jupyter-notebook.
+It's optimized for use together with jupyter-lab and jupyter-notebook, but can also output image files directly.

 After starting a Python kernel which includes py4vasp via jupyter, in the notebook one first loads py4vasp and thereafter sets where to find the finished VASP calculation of interest